jerwinparker/JerwinParker/README.md

 ### Hi there!! 👋👋
-...My name is Jerwin - and I love all things Innovation, Strategy, Marketing and Technology :D
+...My name is Jerwin - and I love all things Innovation, Strategy, Marketing and Technology! :D

 💬 Ask me about Marketing Strategy, Innovation, Design thinking and Fitness!